Chelsea fires coach Frank Lampard halfway through 2nd season - WHIZ News

 “This was a very difficult decision for the club, not least because I have an excellent personal relationship with Frank and I have the utmost respect for him,” owner Roman Abramovich said.
 “He is a man of great integrity and has the highest of work ethics.
 However, under current circumstances we believe it is best to change managers.

-“On behalf of everyone at the club, the Board and personally, I would like to thank Frank for his work as head coach and wish him every success in the future.
-He is an important icon of this great club and his status here remains undiminished.
-He will always be warmly welcomed back at Stamford Bridge.”

-As the pressure has grown, the cracks were showing ahead of this weekend’s FA Cup win over Luton, when Lampard hit out at perceived negative coverage of the club.
+As the pressure has grown, the cracks were showing ahead of Sunday’s FA Cup win over Luton, when Lampard hit out at perceived negative coverage of the team.

-But his own shortcomings of a fledging coaching career were being exposed and sentimentality counted for little despite being instrumental to the trophy-laden revival of the club as a player since the takeover by Abramovich in 2003.

 Chelsea brought back its midfield great as coach in 2019 despite him having only a single season’s experience in management in the second division with Derby.